SpanPanel/SpanPanel-Docs/phase2_coordinated_refinement.md

 **Entity Rename Handling**:

+**Current Package Behavior** (needs implementation):

-- **No automatic monitoring**: Package does not currently monitor entity registry events for entity renames
+- Package listens for entity registry events and updates storage when entity_ids change
-- **Manual update required**: Entity renames require manual intervention to update synthetic sensor configurations
-- **Configuration update triggers**: When configurations are updated with new entity_ids, the package clears formula cache and updates dependency tracking
-- **Simple implementation**: Direct storage scanning and replacement is appropriate for small datasets when manual updates occur

-**Current Package Behavior**:
+- On existing installs the integration gets any needed information from the package/storage
-- Formula cache is cleared when sensor configurations are updated (`evaluator.clear_cache()`)
+- Formula cache is cleared when entity references change due to renames
-- Dependency listeners are updated when entity references change in formulas
+- Dependency listeners are updated automatically when entity_ids change in storage
-- No automatic entity_id migration - requires integration or user intervention

 **Integration Responsibilities**:

+- Provide migration that checks for existing sensor values and creates yaml for package/storage
+- Provide migration that looks for existing solar configuration an initialize yaml for package/storage
 - Generate unique config_id (sensor_set_id) for each configuration
+- Only generate new sensors/entity_ids for sensors that don't exist in registry (options: solar/battery)
 - Provide sensor definitions with entity_ids in variables/formulas
 - Request configuration operations (create, update, remove) through package interface
 - Handle device lifecycle and notify package of device-related changes

 **Package Responsibilities**:

-- Accept declarative sensor definitions from integration
+- Accept declarative sensor definitions from integration in YAML form
+- Implement entity registry event listener to detect entity_id changes
+- Update storage automatically when entity_ids change in registry
 - Store entity_ids directly in sensor configurations as they appear in YAML
 - Manage storage structure and optimization internally
 - Provide configuration management interface to integration
 - Clear formula cache and update dependency tracking when configurations change

+**Storage Manager Implementation Requirements**:

+- **Entity Registry Integration**: Monitor entity registry events for entity_id changes
+- **Automatic Configuration Updates**: Update stored configurations when entities are renamed
+- **Registry-first Entity Resolution**: Query registry by unique_id before creating new entity_ids
+- **Storage-based CRUD Operations**: Replace file-based operations with storage-based sensor management
+- **Migration Support**: Convert existing file-based configurations to storage format

 ### Device Prefix Resolution Method